Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Misc/Brass Legionnaire.md

 ## Maintenance and [[Repair]]

 For every week of operation in battle or similarly strenuous conditions, a [[Brass Legionnaire]] requires a roll to perform maintenance.
-This is an ([[Intelligence]] + Craft[Artifacts]) roll at a difficulty of (3 + the legionnaire’s current wound penalty), and requires one scene to complete.
+This is an ([[Intelligence]] + Craft{Artifacts}) roll at a difficulty of (3 + the legionnaire’s current wound penalty), and requires one scene to complete.
 On a failed roll, the legionnaire must either wait another day before a character can retry the maintenance roll, or take one unpreventable die of decisive lethal damage if it presses on without delay.

 Damage dealt to a [[Brass Legionnaire]] can be cleared from its health track with a repair project (Exalted, p.
 242).
 Repairing a single level of damage is a major project.
 The difficulty of the [[Craft]] (Artifacts) roll and the time needed to complete repairs depends on the type of damage level being restored.